vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 ## Feature Description

-Vitess uses connection pooling to minimize the memory usage of the underlying MySQL servers.
-This means that different users connecting to a `vtgate` can be sharing a connection session to MySQL.
-To make this as invisible as possible to users, Vitess works hard removing all query constructs that would normally need to change the state in the MySQL connection.
-A simple example are user defined ariables.
+Vitess uses connection pooling to minimize the memory usage and otherwise optimize the performance of the underlying MySQL servers, even in the face of tens of thousands of client database connections.
+This means that different users connecting to a `vtgate` can effectively be sharing a database session to MySQL.
+To make this process as transparent as possible to users, Vitess works hard removing all query constructs that would normally need to change the state in the MySQL connection.
+A simple example are user defined variables.
 When a user sets or evaluates an user defined variable, the `vtgate` will rewrite the query so that it does not actually do anything with user variables, and keep the state in the Vitess layer.

-For some things a user might want to do, this is not enough, and in those cases, Vitess will use something called reserved connections.
-This means a dedicated connection is maintained for the `vtgate` session from the `vttablet` to the MySQL server.
+For some things a user might want to do, this is not enough, and in those cases, Vitess will use what we call **reserved connections**.
+This means a dedicated connection is maintained for the `vtgate` session from the relevant `vttablet` to the MySQL server.
 Reserved connections are used when changing system variables, using temporary tables, or when a user uses MySQL locking functions to acquire advisory locks.
 In general, it is desirable to use reserved connections sparingly, because they reduce the effectiveness of the `vttablet` connection pooling, and may reduce (or even eliminate) the advantages of using connection pooling between `vttablet` and MySQL.
 As such, it is critical to be aware of the `SET` statements that your application's MySQL connector and/or ORM sends to MySQL/`vtgate`, and if those settings will result in reserved connections being employed for some/all of the application's sessions.

 ### System variables and reserved connections